Cyfraith Hywel: Origins

 Most of the surviving manuscripts of Welsh law start with a preamble explaining how the laws were codified by Hywel.
 The introduction to the Book of Blegywryd is a typical example:

 As each of the manuscripts dates from centuries later than Hywel's time, this statement cannot be used to date the event described above.
 Professor Huw Pryce has demonstrated that some of the prologues were developed in response to attacks on Welsh law by Church men and Nobles who wished to gain rights more akin to those enjoyed by Ecclesiastics and the aristocracy in England.
 In discussing Hywel's association with the law, K. L. Maund suggests:

 On the other hand, the Iorwerth versions, produced in Gwynedd, have exactly the same attribution of the law to Hywel and the council at Whitland as do the southern versions.
-It is more likely that Hywel's name was used to lend some form of “ancestral authority" to the laws.

 The best that may be said of Hywel's association with the law is that a folk memory recalled a revision and rejuvenation of the law during his reign.
 Other kings are said to have introduced later modifications to the laws, for example Bleddyn ap Cynfyn, king of Gwynedd and Powys in the mid 11th century.

 Some of the legal material, such as the tract on the Seven Bishop Houses of Dyfed, may be dated to a very early period of law.
 Other material bears comparison with Early Irish Law.

 Manuscripts

-Although there are a substantial number of manuscripts containing the law texts, there are no existing manuscripts of law texts dating back to the time of Hywel and Welsh law was continually being revised and updated.
+Although there are a substantial number of manuscripts containing the law texts (for example, NLW MS 20143A), there are no existing manuscripts of law texts dating back to the time of Hywel and Welsh law was continually being revised and updated.
 There has been some debate among scholars as to whether the laws were originally written in Welsh or Latin.
 The Surexit memorandum in the Lichfield Gospels is a record of the outcome of legal proceedings dating from the 9th century and written in Welsh, and though it is not a law manual it does indicate the use of Welsh legal terms at that time.
 The earliest manuscripts known are Peniarth 28, written in Latin but now generally thought to be a translation of a Welsh original, and Peniarth 29, known as the Black Book of Chirk, written in Welsh.
 These are thought to date from the early or mid 13th century.
 There are a large number of law manuscripts, written mainly in Welsh but some in Latin, written between this period and the 16th century.
 Later manuscripts have been shown to reflect legal developments particularly in the Southern Welsh lordships.
 Apart from the full compilations there are shorter versions thought to have been working copies used by judges.
 However they are all usually considered to fall into three Redactions, known as the Cyfnerth Redaction, the Blegywryd Redaction and the Iorwerth Redaction.